bdurand/lumberjack_json_device/README.md

 {"timestamp": "2020-01-02T19:47:45.123455-0800", "level": "INFO", "message": "test"}
 ```

 You can also provide a block or any object that responds to `call` in a mapping.
-The block will be called with the value and should return a hash that will be merged into the JSON document.
+The block will be called with the value and the result will be merged back in to the JSON document.

 ```ruby
 device = Lumberjack::JsonDevice.new(STDOUT, mapping: {